apicart/brackets/readme.md

 ```

 ## Macros
-There are the following macros provided by default.
+There are the following macros defined by default.

 ### Conditions
 <table>